sibs-zz/Post-GWAS_gene_agent/README.md

 ## 📜 License

-This project is licensed under the MIT License.See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---